 It may seem odd that one agency within New York City’s government is putting into schools exactly what another agency is trying to remove from schools, but that is precisely what’s happening.
 The dairy lobby may be the reason why.

 The American Dairy Association has significant skin in this game; DOE spent $18.3 million on milk and yogurt in FY 2018.
-(Requests made for the amount DOE spent on chocolate milk were not answered for this story and the Freedom of Information Act request has not yet been answered.)
+According to data received by a Freedom of Information Act request, the DOE spent $12.8 million on chocolate milk in FY 2018 and $12.1 million in FY 2019.
 The American Dairy Association also finances many important Office of Food and Nutrition Services (OFNS) programs, including working to increase breakfast after the bell, after-school meals, summer meals and healthier meals all around; this summer it paid for part of the DOEs promotional food truck.
 It is not hard to see why the DOE might not want to alienate such a benefactor.

 The dairy lobby continues to advocate against the removal of sweetened milk, arguing that its removal might cause a nutrient deficit—chocolate milk contains 8 grams of protein, 25 percent vitamin D, and 30 percent calcium— or deter children from drinking milk altogether.

 But a decrease in plain milk consumption is far from a certainty.
 While there may be some initial drop in plain milk consumption when chocolate milk is removed, a University of Connecticut Rudd Center study found that acceptance of plain milk increases significantly two years after flavored milk is removed from school cafeterias.

 More recently, officials in San Francisco tested the removal of chocolate milk in five schools to determine whether or not it would not deter plain milk consumption.
 They found no decrease in the number of milk cartons kids put on their trays in two schools, and only a slight dip in the other three.
 The policy has become a success.